GUIDE TO THE FINDHORN GORGE

 WHERE IS IT?: NE Scotland.

 PUT-INS/ TAKE-OUTS: Get in at Randolph's Leap (NH 99997 49536).
 There is a large layby here and tourist paths through the woods to view the rapid from above.
 Chose to put in above or below.
 To find the get out, drive north to the A940 and turn left.
 There is a small sign for Mains of Sluie marking the turn off for the car park (NJ 01304 52513), it’s easy to miss.
 Park here at the main road.
 When you finish the river, the drivers can run up the road and bring the cars down to the houses at Mains of Sluie (NJ 00693 52636) to pick up the boats.
+There is a small pull in off the track just a 100m or so up from the houses with plenty of space for a large group to load and get changed (sign posted for the Sluie walk I think).
 The residents here are quite friendly, so long as you don’t leave your car outside their house or get changed in front of their windows.

 APPROX LENGTH: 4 km.